 According to the plan of the leader of the Servant of the People faction, the law on the Cabinet of Ministers should have enshrined the concept of “deputy faction acting as a coalition.”
 In fact, we are talking about expanding the rights of the pro-government Servant of the People, which since the fall of 2019 has had a mono-majority coalition without a formal need for partners.

 According to Arakhamia's bill, the coalition faction should have the right to submit a candidate for the post of prime minister to the president.
 Such a proposal will be signed by the head of the faction or his first deputy or another authorized representative of the people's deputy from the parliamentary faction acting as a coalition.
-Now, according to the law, this right is given to “a coalition of parliamentary factions, which includes the majority of deputies from the constitutional composition of the Verkhovna Rada, that is, the representation must come on behalf of 226 deputies, which the Servant of the People no longer actually has.
+Now, according to the law, such a right is granted to “a coalition of parliamentary factions, which includes the majority of deputies from the constitutional composition of the Verkhovna Rada, that is, the representation must come on behalf of 226 deputies, which the Servant of the People no longer actually have.

 The same principle should be followed when replacing members of the Cabinet of Ministers.
 The parliamentary faction, acting as a coalition, will submit potential candidates to the Prime Minister.